Publish a feature service

 - In the Save map window, enter the following:

-- For Title, type Texas Reservoirs (Your Name)
+- For Title, type Texas Reservoirs

-- Add Tags, Water, Texas, and Reservoirs.
+- For Tags, type Water, Texas, and Reservoirs.
+Press Enter after each tag.

 - For Summary, type A near real-time map of Texas reservoirs showing percent full and capacity.